Yusuboy/revenue-forecasting/README.md

 ## If you want to use virtual environment follow instructions below:

+1. Create a new directory for your project in a location with a short path (e.g., C:\Projects\forecastProject)
+2. Download zip file for the code and extract it to your project file on your computer

 ###

 Instructions to create virtual environment:

-1. Create a new directory for your project in a location with a short path (e.g., C:\Projects\forecastProject)
-2. Open a terminal or command prompt and navigate to your new project directory: cd C:\Projects\forecastProject
+1. Open a terminal or command prompt and navigate to your new project directory: cd C:\Projects\forecastProject
-3. Create a virtual environment using venv (recommended): This creates a folder named .venv inside your project directory
+2. Create a virtual environment using venv (recommended): This creates a folder named .venv inside your project directory
 ```
 python -m venv .venv
 ```